 How we cite our quotes: (Act.Scene.Line) Line numbers correspond to the Riverside edition.

 Through the play we get used to Beatrice talking with Benedick in a less-than-straightforward way.
-In this line, she uses a name for Benedick that no one knows him by.
-Also, this is Beatrice’s first line in the play—it’s significant that her first words are a veiled reference to her concern over Benedick (or supposed lack thereof).
+In this line, she uses a name for Benedick that no one knows.
+Also, this is Beatrice’s first line in the play—it’s significant that her first words are a reference to Benedick.

 Benedick drops out of the argument because he can’t keep up with Beatrice.
 The two characters use their language as weapons, but never seem to be able to end or resolve their fights.

 I thank you.
 I am not of many words, but I

 thank you.
 (1.1.154-155)